 Every business owner wants to increase their outreach and attract more customers.
 Many businesses create their online store to achieve this goal.
 If you are one such business owner looking forward to starting an online store and need a guide to help you create an online store, you are at the right place.

 This guide will teach you how to create an online store on WordPress using the WooCommerce plugin in the easiest way possible.
 Using these two tools, you can create your website and start selling products in services in no time at all.

 If you are unaware of WordPress and WooCommerce, this next section will help you understand these two tools in a better way.
 On the other hand, if you know what these two tools do, please skip to the next section.

 WordPress and WooCommerce: What Are They?

 WordPress is a free, open-source content management system.
-WordPress was made to help people create blogs, but it became one of the most popular tools to develop various websites over time.
+WordPress was made to help people create blogs, but it became one of the most popular tools for developing various websites over time.

 At present, over 60 million websites run on WordPress.

 In simple terms, WordPress is a tool that enables you to create web pages without any prior knowledge of web development.
 It helps you create and publish web pages without involving any programming.